michaelgpearce/parallizer/README.md

 $search_service = SearchService.new
 ```

 Now create a Parallizer for that service and add all of the methods you intend to call.
-Then execute the service methods in parallel and return a service proxy that has the stored results of the method calls.
+Then execute the service methods in parallel worker threads and return a service proxy that has the stored results of the method calls.

 ```ruby
 require 'parallizer'